domichel/proaudio-gentoo/README.md

 Amoung other goodies, proaudio-gentoo contain many ebuilds related to sound engineering.

-As exemple the jkmeter and the new ebumeter which are the best tools of today to do the mastering.
+As example the jkmeter and the new ebumeter which are the best tools of today to do the mastering.
 They was build from the ideas of Bob Katz, the best mastering expert in exercise.
 Visit his blog or read his book "Mastering Audio - the art